LeoMurri/PennGrader/README.md

 To create a homework for your class you will need a course SECRET_KEY, we will have a website to register soon, but for now just email me at murri@seas.upenn.edu and I will get you one.

 Then download the Teacher_Backend_Template.ipynb(#TO UPLOAD#) and the Student_Homework_Notebook_Template.ipynb(#TO UPLOAD#).
 Make sure to watch THIS(#TODO#) on how to write your first PennGrader homework.

-## Create a Homework for your class!
-Follow the instructions below to create a homework for your class.

 ## Behind the scenes...
 In the following section I will go into details about the system implementation.
 Below is the system design overview we will go into.